dedale-fet/Distributed-Learning-Toolbox/Distributed Space Variant Deconvolution/README.md

 For deploymet over the cluster:

-* Download the contents of this subfolder sub-folder at the master node with read/write/execute permissions.
+* Download the contents of this subfolder at the master node at a location with read/write/execute permissions.
 For the purposes of this guide In this guide, the preselected folder is `/home/user/ds_psf`.

 * Compress the `lib` folder,  which contains the deconvolution modules (including both standalone and distributed execution), into `lib.zip`.